microsoft/fluentui/apps/public-docsite/src/pages/Styles/FabricIconsPage/docs/web/FabricIconsUsage.md

 You can use Fluent UI's icons in a few ways, depending on if you're using React Icons, Fluent UI React or Fabric Core.

-### React Icons: SVG Based React Icons
+### React Icons: SVG-based Icons

 The Fluent UI SVG icon set is released under the MIT License.

-`@fluentui/react-icons` are SVG based icons wrapped in a React element.
-Because each icon is its own element, you only need to import what you need for your application.
+The `@fluentui/react-icons` package contains SVG-based icons wrapped in React components.
+Because each icon is its own component, you only need to import and bundle the icons used in your application.

-There are two different states of each icon, `Filled` and `Regular`, so you can choose what works best for your application.
-These are by default sized to `1em`, and can be scaled up or down to suit your developer needs.
+There are two different styles of each icon, `Filled` and `Regular`.
+These are by default sized to `1em`, and can be scaled up or down to suit your needs.

-In order to use these icons, simply import them as `import { [Componentname][state] } from @fluentui/react-icons` as follows:
+To use these icons, simply import them as `import { [IconName][Style] } from @fluentui/react-icons`.
+For example:

 ```tsx
 import { AccessTimeFilled } from '@fluentui/react-icons';
 ```

-The previous icon offerings are scalable, but if you know what size you want to use for your icons, and you are not planning on using multiple sizes, it is recommended to use the sized icons.
-These are the same icons as the general case, but in multiple different sizes, built to look pixel perfect at those specific sizes.
+If you know what size you want to use for your icons, and they don't need to be resized dynamically, it is recommended to use the sized icons.
+These are the same icons as in the general case, but in multiple different sizes, built to look pixel-perfect at each size.
 You can import the sized icons in a similar way:

 ```tsx
 import { AccessTime24Filled } from '@fluentui/react-icons';
 ```

-You can also style the icons using the `FluentIconsProps` interface, with the `className` prop or the `primaryFill` prop.
+Each icon also accepts `className` and `primaryFill` props for styling.

 ### Fluent UI React: Font-based icons